galetaire/spahousing/pages/posts/wages.md

 ![Salarios y precio de la vivienda](/images/sou.png)

-- **Left axis (bars)**: wages, the standard wage represents the median of the salaries distribution in Spain, in euros.
-Data for 2020 and 2021 are still pending official confirmation, in this sense, Household disposable income has been used for the projection instead.
+- **Left axis (bars)**: wages.
+The standard wage represents the median of the salaries distribution in Spain, in euros.
+Data for 2020 and 2021 are still pending official confirmation, instead, household disposable income has been used for the projection.
-- **Right axis (line)**: mortgages average amount in Spain, in euros.
+- **Right axis (line)**: average mortgage amount, Spain, in euros.

 ![Salario ideal](/images/souideal.png)

-- **Ideal wage disconnection (in percentage)**: the ideal wage is defined as the wage that allows you to completely pay off your mortgage with 5 years of full wage.
+- **Ideal wage disconnection (in percentage)**: the ideal wage is defined as "the wage that allows you to completely pay off your mortgage with 5 years of full wage".
 E.g., if the value equals 30, it means that wages must increase by 30% to match the ideal wage.

 ![Poder adquisitivo](/images/purchasing.png)